 Tropical Plant Collections: Legacies from the Past?
 Essential Tools for the Future?
 Henrik Balslev and Ib Friis, Editors.
 Ep.
 169 - Herbaria Are Data Gold Mines.
 Phenology, population size, distribution, genetic diversity - these are just some of the data locked up in herbaria around the globe.

 This blog provides a brief overview of how the Museum’s digital collection sits within the wider landscape of efforts to digitise our collections and some insight into how these data are making an impact on the wider scientific community.
 The Museum’s Data Portal currently holds over 4.3 million specimen records from the Museum collection.
 Green digitization: Botanical collections data answer real-world questions.

-Good Argument for Herbaria; there uses.
+Now efforts are underway to digitize these data, and make them easily accessible for analysis. iDigBio is funded by the U.S. Good Argument for Herbaria; there uses.
+Herbarium Samples in Evolutionary Botany.
 Harvesting Collections for Social Benefit: Hidden Stories at the Herbarium of RBGE.
 Background to the project.
 The advent of the era of Big Data has highlighted a truism in scientific discovery: an inference is only as good as the data that underlie it.
 While it is tempting to believe that large, open-access data repositories are a recent invention, in fact scientific collections such as herbaria have been filling this purpose for hundreds of years.

 On the identity and typification of Solanum brasilianum Dunal (Solanaceae) Dunal MF (1813) Histoire naturelle, médicale et économique des Solanum et des generes qui ont été confondus avec eux.
 Chez Renaud Libraire, Montpellier, 248 pp. Dunal MF (1852) Solanaceae.
 Prodromus systematis naturalis regni vegetabilis 13(1): 1-690.
 Harris S, Serena K, Proença C (2016) William Dampier’s Brazilian botanical observations in 1699.
 Botanists Use Data Collected by Thoreau to Uncover Unexpected Effects of Climate Change - Carnegie Museum of Natural History.

-Stories from California Herbaria.
-It can be hard to imagine Greater Los Angeles as anything other than the bustling, vibrant, hot, and smoggy metropolis that it currently is.
-50-Year-Old Biology Collection Enables New Research Opportunities.
-Texas Tech University’s E.L.
-Reed Herbarium is now the official repository for plant specimens from Guadalupe Mountains National Park.
 Thanks to the work of two Texas Tech University researchers half a century ago, a new agreement between the university and the National Park Service will benefit both for the foreseeable future.
-The E.L.